-Weak economic and global financial market conditions and uncertainties with respect to Brexit and US-China trade relationships could result in a challenging business environment for small and mid-market M&A and capital raising activity but may provide opportunities for our restructuring business.
+Weak economic and global financial market conditions and uncertainties with respect to war in Ukraine, inflation, recession risk, higher interest rates Brexit and USChina trade relationships could result in a challenging business environment for small and midmarket M&A and capital raising activity but may provide opportunities for our restructuring business.

-5. Risk from periods of declining prices or reduced activity in targeted industries

-The Company's revenue is likely to be lower during periods of declining prices or inactivity in the market for securities of companies in the Company's focus sectors.
-The Company's business is particularly dependent on the market for equity offerings by companies in Healthcare & Life Sciences, Technology, Industrials, Financials, Metals & Mining, Diversified, Consumer & Retail, Real Estate and Sustainability.
+5. Risk from periods of declining prices or reduced activity in targeted industries companies in Healthcare & Life Sciences, Technology, Industrials, Financials, Metals & Mining, Diversified, Consumer & Retail, Real Estate and Sustainability.
 These markets have historically experienced significant volatility, not only in the number and size of equity offerings, but also in the aftermarket trading volume and prices of newly issued securities.